NilFoundation/crypto3/docs/implementation.md

 the [`Hash` concept](@ref hash_concept).

 Among other things a hash policy should contain information about its compressor and construction.
-For example, for `SHA2` there are Merkle-Damgaard construction and Davies-Meyer compressor.
+For example, for `SHA2` there are Merkle-Damgard construction and Davies-Meyer compressor.

 ## Constructions and Compressors {#hashes_constructions_compressors}